themorlan/openREM/docs/netdicom-qr.rst

 Series level query processing
 =============================

-* Another attempt is made to exclude or only-include if station name filters have been set
+* If station name filters have been added, and if the ``StationName`` tags are returned by the remote server, the series list is filtered accordingly — unless the option to check station names at study level has been selected.

 If **mammography** exams were requested, and a study has ``MG`` in: